Miljankg/ValueWrapper/README.md

     // Some work being done here.
 }
 ```
-Invoking this function is error prone, as the compiler wont complain about things like wrong parameters being passed to it, and similar.
+Invoking this function is error-prone, as the compiler won't complain about things like wrong parameters being passed to it, and similar.
 For example:
 ```csharp
 int someValue = 98;
 int someId = 55;